What if Dieting were Easy?

 If it were easy there would be a simple and great website with articles and posts that would help you understand each diet, its pros and cons, and a support system of people to remind you of what the big rocks are in your fitness journey and how to make sure you strive to fill your jar with those at every turn.

 - Mindless eating – Remove the phone and other tasks at hand and just focus on eating your food.
 Slow down your day and ENJOY your food…when was the last time you did that?
 Make it the one important thing you do for the next 15 minutes.
-Full concentration on your eating will help you consume less while feeling full.
+Mindfulness on your eating will help you consume less while feeling full.
 It will also help you develop a better relationship with food instead of just eating while scrolling the gram.
 Still having problems putting it all together?
 Try an eating emotion journal that will allow you to understand why you are eating at those times and see what emotions are driving you in that direction.

 If it were easy you’d be able to call up your nutrition coach for tips and encouragement on how to practice being more mindful during the day and especially while eating.
 You would have coaches, friends, and family who would act as accountability partners and provide you with awesome support as you work your way through mindful eating.